Weight loss plateaus

 Quick read · 4 min

-Weight loss plateaus are normal and expected — they typically happen around months 4-6 and again near months 9-12.
-A plateau does NOT mean the drug stopped working.
+Weight loss plateaus are normal and expected — they don't mean the drug stopped working

 02468101214Weight lostMost weight losshappens hereFirst plateaunormalSecond plateaunear goalMonths on treatment